Deriving Deligne-Mumford Stacks with Perfect Obstruction Theories: The Algebraic Case

-\begin{exmp} In the previous example, let $k$ be an ordinary commutative ring containing the rationals $\IQ$ viewed as a discrete $\IE_{\infty}$-ring.
-Then we can identify $\CAlg_k$ with the nerve of the category of simplicial commutative $k$-algebras.
-Applying the above theorem, every 1-connective obstruction theory for a commutative $k$-algebra is induced by a simplicial commutative $k$-algebra. \end{exmp}
+\begin{exmp} In the previous example, let $k$ be an ordinary commutative ring containing the rationals $\IQ$ viewed as a discrete $\IE_{\infty}$--ring.
+Then we can identify connective objects of $\CAlg_k$ with the nerve of the category of simplicial commutative $k$--algebras \cite[Proposition 8.1.4.20]{HigherAlgebra}.
+Applying the above theorem, a 1--connective obstruction theory for a commutative $k$--algebra is induced by a simplicial commutative $k$--algebra if and only if an inductive system of lifts of the obstruction theory exists. \end{exmp}

+\begin{exmp} Taking $k$ as in the previous example, a further explicit model for the $\infty$--category $\CAlg_k$ is given by commutative differential graded algebras over $k$ \cite[Proposition 8.1.4.11]{HigherAlgebra}.
+The above theorem thus shows that a 1--connective obstruction theory on a commutative $k$--algebra is induced by a connective commutative differential graded algebra if and only if an inductive system of lifts of the obstruction theory exists. \end{exmp}

+\begin{rem} An important case not covered by \fullref{thm:algresult} is simplicial algebras over $k$ where $k$ is a ordinary commutative ring not necessarily containing $\IQ$.
+This case is important since it is a homotopical algebra context in the sense of \cite{toen08} and leads to derived algebraic geometry over any base ring.
+This case is not covered by \fullref{thm:algresult} since simplicial algebras over $k$ no longer provide a model for $\IE_{\infty}$--algebras over $k$ if $k$ does not contain $\IQ$.
+Thus it is not directly possible to apply the formalism developed in \cite{HigherAlgebra} to this case.

+Nevertheless, it should be possible to extend all results to this case.
+The main tool we have used is comparing the target module $M[1]$ in a derivation $(A, \eta \colon L_A \to M[1])$ to the relative cotangent complex $L_{A/A^{\eta}}$ of the corresponding square-zero extension $f \colon A^{\eta} \to A$ via the map $\delta_f$.
+This map was defined via the adjunction between derivations and square-zero extensions, and its connectivity properties where deduced from \fullref{thm:extension}.
+Proving the analogous results in the context of simplicial algebras over any base $k$ would provide all necessary tools to carry out the proof.
+Several results in this direction can be found in \cite{toen08}.
+There the relative cotangent complex $L_{A/A^{\eta}}$ is explicitly computed (\cite[Lemma 1.4.3.7]{toen08}) and is shown to have the same homotopy groups as $M[1]$ up to degree $n+1$ for an $n$--connective module $M$ (\cite[Lemma 2.2.2.7]{toen08}).
+The main difficulty lies in extending the connectivity estimate to the estimate of \fullref{prop:delta}. \end{rem}

-In Example \ref{exmp:overk} one will typically impose some finiteness property on both the $\pi_0 k$-algebra $A$ and the obstruction theory $\phi \colon E \to L_{A /k}$.
+In \fullref{exmp:overk} one will typically impose some finiteness property on both the $\pi_0 k$--algebra $A$ and the obstruction theory $\phi \colon E \to L_{A /k}$.
 We recall the relevant definition.

-\begin{defn} Let $k$ be a connective $\IE_{\infty}$-ring, and let $A$ be a finitely presented discrete commutative $\pi_0 k$-algebra equipped with a 1-connective obstruction theory $\phi \colon E \to L_A$.
-Let $m \geq 0$. \begin{enumerate}[(i)] \item The obstruction theory is an $m$-obstruction theory if $E \in (\Mod_A)_{\leq m}$. \item The obstruction theory is perfect if $E$ is a perfect $A$-module. \end{enumerate} \end{defn}
+\begin{defn} Let $k$ be a connective $\IE_{\infty}$--ring, and let $A$ be a finitely presented discrete commutative $\pi_0 k$--algebra equipped with a 1--connective obstruction theory $\phi \colon E \to L_A$.
+Let $m \geq 0$. \begin{enumerate}[(i)] \item The obstruction theory is an $m$--obstruction theory if $E \in (\Mod_A)_{\leq m}$. \item The obstruction theory is perfect if $E$ is a perfect $A$--module. \end{enumerate} \end{defn}

-\begin{rem} The definition of perfect $m$-obstruction theory only is useful in the case of a finitely presented commutative ring since this condition ensures that the cotangent complex is perfect. \end{rem}